alephium/docs/docs/ralph/asset-permission-system.md

    depend on the result of the `TxScript` execution.
-2. The total assets available for `TxScript` (including the smart contracts it invokes) are `5.1` ALPHs and `1` Token A, because we need to substract the `1` ALPH in fixed ouput.
+2. The total assets available for `TxScript` (including the smart contracts it invokes) are `5.1` ALPHs and `1` Token A, because we need to subtract the `1` ALPH in fixed output.

 Let's say the `TxScript` looks something like this: